247sathish/AndroidPreparation/AndroidInterviewReadMe.md

 	5.Do less work in the OnBindViewHolder method
 	6.Use the NotifyItem method for your RecyclerView

-What is SnapHelper?
+## What is SnapHelper?

 	SnapHelper is a helper class that is used to snap any child of our RecyclerView.
 	With the help of this class, we can display the specific number of RecyclerView items on our screen, and we can avoid the RecyclerView children's display inside our RecyclerView.

-What is Dialog in Android?
+## What is Dialog in Android?

 	A Dialog in Android is a small window that appears on top of the current Activity.
 	Dialogs are useful for displaying additional content or prompting the user for input without leaving the current Activity.

-What is Toast in Android?
+## What is Toast in Android?

 	A Toast in Android is a small message that is displayed on the screen for a short period of time.
 It is used to provide simple feedback about an operation or to display a simple message.
 Toasts do not interrupt the user and do not require any action to be taken.
 They automatically disappear after a short period of time.
 	Toasts are created and displayed in an Activity or Fragment by calling the Toast.makeText() method and then calling the show() method on the Toast object.
 Toasts can be customized with different text styles and gravity settings, and they can be positioned on the screen using the setGravity() and setMargin() methods.
 	Toasts are useful for displaying simple feedback or messages to the user.
 They are an important part of the Android UI and are often used in application development.

-What the difference between Dialog and Dialog Fragment?
+## What the difference between Dialog and Dialog Fragment?

 	Dialog: A dialog is a small window that prompts the user to make a decision or enter additional information.
 	DialogFragment: A DialogFragment is a special fragment subclass that is designed for creating and hosting dialogs.
 	It allows the FragmentManager to manage the state of the dialog and automatically restore the dialog when a configuration change occurs.
 	The main difference between Dialogs and DialogFragments is the way that they are displayed and the fact that DialogFragments are retained across configuration changes.

-What is an Intent ?
+## What is an Intent ?

 	An Intent is basically a message ,that message is passed between components (such as Activities, Services, Broadcast Receivers, and Content Providers).
 	There are two types of intents in android:
-	//An implicit intent is used when you want to request an action or service without specifying the target component.
-	Intent i = newIntent(android.content.Intent.ACTION_VIEW,Uri.parse(“http://www.amazon.com”));
+	Implicit intent is used to invoke the system components Intent i = newIntent(android.content.Intent.ACTION_VIEW,Uri.parse(“http://www.amazon.com”));
 		startActivity(i);
-	//An explicit intent is used when you want to explicitly specify the target component that should handle the intent.
-	Intent intent = newIntent (this, SecondActivity.class);
+	Explicit intent is used to invoke the activity class Intent intent = newIntent (this, SecondActivity.class);
 		startActivity(intent);

-	//In summary, implicit intents are used to request an action or service without specifying the target component, while explicit intents are used to explicitly specify the target component within your own app or another app.

-Pass data between activities-in-android-application
+## Pass data between activities-in-android-application

 	There are several ways to pass data between Activitys in an Android application:
 		1. Use Intent extras: You can pass data between Activitys using Intent extras.
 To pass data using Intent extras, you can use the putExtra() method of the Intent to add data to the Intent, and then start the Activity using the Intent.
 To retrieve the data in the receiving Activity, you can use the getIntent() method to get the Intent that started the Activity, and then use the getXXXExtra() methods to retrieve the data from the Intent.